-Pa.
-Code § 29.353.
+Pa.Code § 29.353.

 The procedures in paragraph (E) contemplate the decision to retain the bail to be made at the court of common pleas.
 There may be court cases in which bail had been set that are resolved at the magisterial district court, for example, in cases in which a plea agreement is entered to withdraw misdemeanor or felony charges in exchange for a plea to summary charges or misdemeanor charges within the jurisdiction of the magisterial district judge.
-In such cases, the magisterial district judge may not order the retention of bail money where the defendant is the named depositor for the payment of assessments unless the Commonwealth and the defendant agree.
+In such cases, the magisterial district judge may not order the retention of bail money for the payment of assessments unless the parties agree.